The Island's tiny capital

 Stroll along the seafront and you will pass Victory Green with the mizzen mast from the sailing ship, the SS Great Britain.
 A reminder of times past, Stanley has an interesting maritime history to uncover and you can learn more about this and other aspects of social and natural history in the Dockyard Museum, another definite stop for any visitor.

 The Governor’s residence, workplace and beautifully-kept gardens, Government House is a much-photographed building and talking point.
-Memorials also feature along the seafront, the Battle of the Falklands, World War II, the 1982 conflict and a special monument for the Royal Marines.
+Memorials also feature along the seafront, the Cross of Sacrifice, the Liberation Memorial (1982 conflict), a special monument for the Royal Marines and the Battle of the Falkland Islands (First World War).

 Keen walkers can venture further afield to enjoy the views from the hills around Stanley or the stunning beaches.
 Find a local guide to show you all the sights, on foot or from the comfort of a 4x4 vehicle.